biometrics/openbr/docs/docs/api_docs/c_api/functions.md

 ## br_cluster

 Clusters one or more similarity matrices into a list of subjects.
-A [similarity matrix](../../technical.md#the-evaluation-harness) is a type of [Output](../cpp_api/output/output.md).
-The current clustering algorithm is a simplified implementation of \cite zhu11.
+A [similarity matrix](../../tutorials.md#the-evaluation-harness) is a type of [Output](../cpp_api/output/output.md).
+The current clustering algorithm is a simplified implementation of the algorithm proposed by Zhu et al[^1].

 * **function definition:**